Charnian Supergroup: Maplewell Group

 The Maplewell Group is Ediacaran in age, and consists of three formations, and is the thickest group, coming in at 1768 m (5,800 ft).
 Topmost of the group, is the Hanging Rocks Formation, which consists of interbedded greywackes and lithic tuff.
 The middle Bradgate Formation is made up of tuffeceous pelite, dust tuffs and pelite, with thin horizons of medium-grained greywackes, and nearer to its base there is slump breccias composed of clasts.
 The Beacon Hill Formation is the basal unit of the Maplewell Group, and consists of tuffeceous pelite, with coarse-grained tuffs and greywackes, as well as slump and pull-apart breccias.
 The Hanging Rocks Formation was once a part of the Brand Hills Formation as a Member, but was then split out to be its own formation within this group, although it is occasionally referred to the Brand Group.
-In stratigraphical order, i.e. uppermost/youngest first:
+In ascending stratigraphic order (lowest to highest):